STAFF AND BOARD

 Kurt Dreisilker, MIPN Board Treasurer, The Morton Arboretum, Lisle, IL, (630) 725-2093, firstname.lastname@example.org

-Kurt is the Head of Natural Resources for The Morton Arboretum located in Lisle, Illinois.
+Kurt is the Head of Collections Horticulture and Natural Resources at The Morton Arboretum located in Lisle, Illinois.
 Since 2004 he has been planning and implementing ecological restoration throughout the Arboretum's 900 acres of natural areas.
 The Arboretum’s status as a public garden and world-class tree museum gives Kurt a unique perspective on the management of invasive plant species.
 He has a B.S. and M.S. from the University of Illinois at Urbana-Champaign where he studied plant biology and natural resources management.
 Kurt was a founding steering committee member of Northeast Illinois Invasive Plant Partnership and has served on MIPN’s Board of Directors since 2012.
-He currently serves as MIPN’s treasurer and helped to foster the new arrangement with the Arboretum as MIPN’s host and fiscal sponsor.
+He currently serves as MIPN’s treasurer and helped to foster the relationship between MIPN and The Arboretum as MIPN’s host and fiscal sponsor.

 MIPN Board Members

-Theresa Culley (Ph.D.) is a Professor of Biological Sciences at Cincinnati University.
-In addition, she serves as the University’s Provost Fellow for its honors program and the interim director for its Nationally Competitive Awards program.
+Theresa Culley, Ph.D., is a Professor of Biological Sciences at the University of Cincinnati.
+In addition, she serves as the University’s Head of the Department of Biological Sciences.
 Theresa’s research focuses on the evolution of plant breeding systems and the interplay between species’ reproductive biology and population genetics.
 One of her current projects explores the hybridization and spread of the invasive ornamental tree Callery pear (Pyrus calleryana).
-Theresa has been a member of MIPN’s board since January of 2016.
+She is currently collaborating with Kurt Dreisilker from Morton Arboretum on a communication platform for gardens and arboreta across North America to share information on introduced plants now escaping cultivation.
+Theresa has been a member of MIPN’s Board of Directors since January of 2016.

-David Gorden is a Partner with Mark M. Holeman, Inc., an Indianapolis design-build firm he joined over 25 years ago.
-He is a Trustee of the American Society of Landscape Architects (ASLA), and a past president of both the Indiana Chapter of ASLA and the Horticultural Society of the Indianapolis Museum of Art.
+David Gorden, FASLA, is a landscape architect with Mark M. Holeman, Inc., an Indianapolis design-build firm he joined over 30 years ago.
+He is a past Trustee of the American Society of Landscape Architects (ASLA), and a past president of both the Indiana Chapter of ASLA and the Horticultural Society of Newfields (Indianapolis Museum of Art).
 David has been involved in invasive plant issues and their role in the designed landscape since 2001.
-Hi is a graduate of the landscape architecture program of the University of Illinois, Champaign-Urbana.
-He has been a member of MIPN’s board since 2014.
+A graduate of the landscape architecture program of the University of Illinois, Champaign-Urbana, he was in 2018 named a Fellow of ASLA.
+He has been a member of MIPN’s Board of Directors since 2014.

 Chris Henze is the Roadside Vegetation Manager and County Weed Commissioner for the Johnson County Secondary Road Department in Eastern Iowa.
 Chris has been managing noxious weeds and invasive species in roadsides for nearly 20 years while being in charge of the Integrated Roadside Vegetation Management Program (IRVM).
 While on the job you may find Chris conducting prescribed burns, planting native grasses and wildflowers in roadsides, installing erosion controls, in a tractor or running a chainsaw.
 Chris is also chairperson of the Hawkeye Cooperative Weed Management Area and is active in grant activities as well as invasive species management and educational efforts.
-Chris has served on MIPN’s board since 2010.
+Chris has served on the MIPN Board of Directors since 2010.